yzyii/luashitacast/New-User.md

 While setting up these profiles:
 - Do NOT change the names of these sets.
-- Do NOT create new sets (unless you know what you are doing in which case you would not be reading this anyway).
+- Do NOT create new sets.
+These profiles already contain all functionality that is required to play the game.

-It is not necessary to create new sets as these profiles should already contain all functionality that is required to play the game.
+- Do NOT make changes or edits to these profiles at all unless you have very good reason to (you probably don't).

-It is highly recommended that you do not make changes or edits to these profiles unless you have very good reason to (you don't).
+- If functionality is missing, the correct thing to do is raise an issue as per the [README](README.md)

 ## Entering Items into Sets